 What did you learn when friends or family became ill or hurt and were in the hospital or needed health care?

+What did you learn from those experiences?
 What did you like?
 What did you dislike?

 - Best Days